KonradUdoHannes/pidge/README.md

 1. One defines a possible value, a category, for the target column.
 1. One associates one or more patterns with that category.
-1. When a value of the source column matches on of the category's patters, that category is chosen.
+1. When a value of the source column matches one of the category's patterns, that category is chosen.
 1. Pattern matching checks whether the pattern is part of the source string.
 It is case insensitive and allows for regular expressions.
 1. This is repeated for as many categories as desired.